How to Avoid Equal Pay Act and FLSA Violations in West Virginia

 Fair Labor Standards Act: Exemptions

-The FLSA is a federal law that guarantees a minimum wage and the right to overtime pay to non-exempt employees.
+The FLSA is a federal law that sets federal minimum wage and the right to overtime pay to non-exempt employees.
 Notably, not all workers are entitled to minimum wage and overtime protections under the FLSA.
 A West Virginia employer has the right classify an employee as “exempt” from the FLSA if the following conditions are met:

 - The employee is an executive, administrative, professional, computer, or outside sales position

-- The employee is paid on a salary, not hourly basis
+- The employee is paid on a salary rather than hourly basis

-- The employee earns at least $684 per week in wages
+- The employee earns at least $684 per workweek in wages

 - The employee directly supervises other workers or uses advanced educational/professional knowledge to perform their job duties